DOSNetwork/docs/contents/blockchains/ethereum.md

 ## Quick Start
-Several APIs are released in the Alpha version that are useful to developers.

 ### Retrieving external data:
 - Smart contract requests for external data by calling `DOSQuery()` function.
 The whole process is an asynchronous one - i.e. it merely returns a unique `queryId` that caller caches for bookkeeping and future identification, with the real response coming back through the `__callback__()` function.
 - The response data will be backfilled through the `__callback__` function along with corresponding `queryId`.
 Instead of backfilling the whole raw response we're using [selector expression](#selector) to filter `json` and `xml/html` formated response, developers are able to specify interesting data fields in `DOSQuery()` function.